-On the top of the Sony DSC-HX350 is a large ridged mode dial, allowing to get a tight grip on it.
+On the top of the Sony DSC-HX350 is a large ridged mode dial, allowing you to get a tight grip on it.
 Here you’ll find a decent range of shooting options, including Intelligent Auto, Superior Auto, Scene, Panoramic, and Program.

 Sony Cyber-shot DSC-HX350 control buttons

 There is a camera button for accessing the function or quick menu.
-You will find a range of useful options, including white balance, ISO, Picture Effect, etc. on this menu.
+You will find a range of useful options, including white balance, ISO, Picture Effect, etc., on this menu.
 You can customize settings from the function menu, depending on which you use most comfortable with.

-Another button just next to this can be customized to control whichever function you find most useful – for example, ISO, metering, and so on, a range of different options can be found in the main menu.
+Another button just next to this can be customized to control whichever function you find most useful – for example, ISO, metering, and so on.
+A range of different options can be found in the main menu.

 Around the shutter release button is the zoom switch to zoom the extensive lens in and out.

-When you zoom out, you will see the lens barrel has marks on it so you can estimate the equivalent focal length you’re shooting at, for example, 24mm, 135mm, up to the maximum focal length of 600mm.
+When you zoom out, you will see the lens barrel has marks on it, so you can estimate the equivalent focal length you’re shooting at, for example, 24mm, 135mm, up to the maximum focal length of 600mm.

 There is no sensor for automatically detecting when you have lifted the camera to your eye, as it’s less of a natural way of working.
-Instead, you may only find the switch of the viewfinder on when in bright conditions preventing you from using the screen.
+Instead, you may only find the switch of the viewfinder when in bright conditions preventing you from using the screen.